 - Malicious or invalid activity can be a problem for companies and users.
 For example, we process information in an attempt to prevent malicious activity or invalid ad traffic.
 This may include identifying and preventing purveyors of malware or bots that try to take advertising dollars for ads that aren’t shown to real users or that try to harm users’ devices.

 Sometimes, as part of our Platform, we create and use user profiles associated with unique IDs.
 This means that we look at the information associated with the IDs, and with the requests for ads, such as the content in which the ad is shown, the time, the geographic location, and the type of device.
 Sometimes we also use information about whether or how users responded to ads to find other users who would respond to ads.
 We apply various computational methods on this information to find groupings of IDs that may have certain interests or characteristics, such as “clothing,” “sports,” “travel,” “male,” “25-54,” and so on.
 Our Platform also enables data suppliers to bring data to the Platform that our clients can use on the Platform to improve their ad campaigns.

 Clients can bring their own data to the Platform for their own personalisation.
 Their sources and methods for acquiring this data vary, and are subject to our clients’ own policies and legal obligations, but we do contractually prohibit certain types of data from being introduced onto the Platform, such as directly identifying data or sensitive data.

 If you are based in the European Economic Area (EEA) or Switzerland, The UK Trade Desk Ltd. is responsible for processing your personal information.
-Under the definitions of “Controller” and “Processor” in EU law, we are in some cases a Controller of data and in some cases a Processor.
-We are a Controller, for example, over our personalised user interest segments that we create when we have appropriate permissions.
+Under the definitions of “Controller” and “Processor” in EU law, this processing is in some cases as a Controller of data and in some cases as a Processor.
+Trade Desk are a Controller, for example, over personalised user interest segments that we create for our Platform, when we have appropriate permissions.